leohubert/Launcher_Multigaming/README.md

 --------------------------------------

 Pre-Release 2.9.3.0:
-- Fix: Checking if TaskForce is DEJE install.
+- Fix: Checking if TaskForce is already installed.
-- Fix: When you reset the mods, mods that retélécharge (not before)
+- Fix: When you reset the mods, mods that retÃ©lÃ©charge (not before)
 - Optimization: Optimization translation system.
 (Preparation of changing the script to download the mods)
 --------------------------------------